 ARTICLE 12. - PROBLEM SOLVING PROCEDURE

-12.1 Employees may bring problems to the attention of District managers through the Problem Solving Procedure.
+12.1 Employees may bring problems to the attention of OC San managers through the Problem Solving Procedure.
 This Procedure was developed to encourage and facilitate the resolution of employee concerns in a responsive and fair manner, and may be used to attempt to resolve issues that may not be subjected to the Grievance Procedure.
 Any reference to days in this article implies business days.

 12.2 Employees should discuss concerns regarding issues that are not grievable with their supervisor as soon as possible.
 The supervisor shall review the situation or decision, and provide a written response within five days from the date they were notified of the problem.